Generalized discord, entanglement, Einstein-Podolsky-Rosen steering, and Bell nonlocality in two-qubit systems under (non-)Markovian channels: Hierarchy of quantum resources and chronology of deaths and births: Results

-An immediate consequence of the above results is that the quantum correlation measures under concern will accordingly exhibit a hierarchy of {\em robustness} under arbitrary decoherence channels.
-This is so because if a given measure $\mathrm{M}_1$ is the upper bound for another $\mathrm{M}_2$, then $\mathrm{M}_1$ cannot vanish before $\mathrm{M}_2$.
-Therefore, according to the approximated relation \eqref{ah}, $q$-discord is the most resistant feature of quantum correlations, followed by entanglement, Bell nonlocality and the entropic 3-steering, and finally by the entropic 2-steering.
-In other words, it is the aspect of quantum correlations captured by $S_2^e$ that is expected to be suppressed in first place under decoherence channels.
-Due to the discontinuous character inherent to the maximization in our measures, its natural to expect the occurrence of {\em sudden deaths} under decohering dynamics.
-It follows, therefore, that we can think of a {\em chronology of sudden deaths}.
-This point will be exploited in what follows.
+An immediate consequence of the above results is that the quantum resources under concern will accordingly exhibit a hierarchy of {\em robustness} under arbitrary lossy channels.
+This is so because if $Q_1\triangleright Q_2$ holds, then $Q_2$ cannot vanish before $Q_1$.
+It follows that $q$-discord is the most resistant resource, successively followed by entanglement, steering, and Bell nonlocality.
+In other words, it is Bell nonlocality that is expected to be suppressed in first place under noisy channels.
+Due to the discontinuous character inherent to the maximization procedures in our measures, it is then natural to expect the occurrence of {\em sudden deaths} and {\em sudden births} under lossy dynamics, which must occur according to a chronological ordering obeying the hierarchy $N \triangleright S \triangleright E \triangleright D_q$.
+In what follows, we verify this point in a concrete scenario.

-Let us analyze the situation in which an X state is subjected to noise channels.
-To this end, we employ the operator-sum representation formalism (Kraus representation)~\cite{chuang}, which implements general effects of independent noisy channels through a mapping $\mathcal{E}$ defined as \be \mathcal{E} (\rho) \equiv \sum_{ij} (E_i\otimes E_j)\, \rho\, (E_i\otimes E_j)^\dagger, \ee where $\sum_i E_i^\dagger E_i = \mathbbm{1}$. $\{E_i\}$ is a set of Kraus operators defining a given trace-preserving quantum operation.
+Consider a situation in which a state $\rho_{\vec{c}}$ is subjected to noisy channels.
+To describe such a lossy dynamics, we employ the operator-sum representation formalism (Kraus representation)~\cite{chuang}, which implements general effects of independent noisy channels through a mapping $\mathcal{E}$ defined as \be \mathcal{E} (\rho) \equiv \sum_{ij} (K_i\otimes K_j)\, \rho\, (K_i\otimes K_j)^\dagger, \ee where $\sum_i K_i^\dagger K_i = \mathbbm{1}$. $\{K_i\}$ is a set of Kraus operators defining a given trace-preserving quantum operation.
 Among the variety of known quantum channels, there is a subset that maps X states onto X states.
 These channels are built with the Kraus sets listed in Table~\ref{table2}.
-It is just an exercise to show that for those channels it holds that $\mathcal{E}(\rho_{\mathbf{c}})=\rho_{\mathbf{c}'}$, where $\mathbf{c}'$ is obtained according to the prescriptions presented in Table~\ref{table3}.
+It is just an exercise to show that for those channels it holds that $\mathcal{E}(\rho_{\vec{c}})=\rho_{\vec{c}\,'}$, where $\vec{c}\,'$ is obtained according to the prescriptions presented in Table~\ref{table3}.
 For simplicity, we restricted ourselves to the case in which both qubits are subjected to the same quantum channel. \begingroup

 \endgroup